greenemichael/Sequence-Alignment/README.md

 If desired, this program will also permute both sequences, perform alignment & scoring, and repeat 10,000 times.
 The resulting 10,000 scores are then made into a histogram and saved to a PDF file.
 This is simply to show that the algorithm is producing an alignment that scores significantly higher than if the alignment was random.

 ## INPUT notes:
 To run this program, the sequence files MUST be in the same folder as the program file 'SequenceAlignment.py', files CANNOT be opened by passing their path to the program.
-Input files must have the same format as the sample input files.
+Input files must have the same format as the sample files.
+While the included TITIN files will work with this program, **_it is recommended to use the sample format instead of that in the TITIN files._**

 ## OUTPUT notes:
 Program always outputs a text file 'out.txt' containing the new sequences (with gaps inserted) and their alignment score.
 If a match file is passed as well, the program runs anchored Needleman-Wunsch.
 The program will also ask the user before repeatedly permuting and realigning the sequences, ultimately creating a histogram of alignment scores.
 If this last step is executed, the output of this process is the file 'AlignmentScoreHistogram.pdf'.